faisaladnanpeltops/s-k8-proxy-rebuild/stable-src/README.md

 ```
 docker run -d --restart=unless-stopped \
-  -p 8080:80 -p 1443:443 \
+  -p 8080:80 -p 8443:443 \
   --privileged \
   rancher/rancher:latest
 ```

 Once the docker is running, it takes few minutes to initialize the server.
-Once the server is started, access the rancher UI on https://localhost:1443
+Once the server is started, access the rancher UI on https://<host or IP>:8443

 2. Setup AWS cloud credentials